lgarron/clipboard-polyfill/README.md

 # `clipboard-polyfill`

-Make copying on the web as easy as:
+Makes copying on the web as easy as:

     clipboard.writeText("hello world");

-As of October 2017, this library is a polyfill for the modern `Promise`-based [asynchronous clipboard API](https://www.w3.org/TR/clipboard-apis/#async-clipboard-api).
+This library is a polyfill for the modern `Promise`-based [asynchronous clipboard API](https://www.w3.org/TR/clipboard-apis/#async-clipboard-api).
-(Note: the core library doesn't modify global objects, so it's actually a [_ponyfill_](https://ponyfill.com/).)

 ## Usage